isoaxe/personal-website/README.md

 When the contact form was built, Node.js and Express.js were selected to handle middleware routing and backend functions such as server creation and automatic generation of emails on form submission.

-Finally, React was [integrated gradually](https://reactjs.org/docs/add-react-to-a-website.html) and without a toolchain.
-This was done by loading react scripts along with any components in the existing HTML file.
+Finally, React was [integrated gradually](https://reactjs.org/docs/add-react-to-a-website.html).
 Components were written in JSX and then preprocessed by Babel via a [CLI script](https://github.com/Isoaxe/personal-website/blob/master/package.json) so that they would be readable by a browser.
-Several Node.js packages were used to add dynamism to the website in this way.
+Then Browserify was used to bundle the preprocessed components into a single file, which was in turn loaded via a `<script>` in the HTML file.
+This was necessary to run third party Node modules client-side.

 ## Local Setup